aofarrel/myco/doc/myco_sra.md

 Samples with a very large number of run accessions could be problematic on a GCP backend.
 GCP backends require you request a certain amount of disk size before runtime, which can get dicey when what you want to do at runtime is download an unknown number of files of unknown size.
 As such, SRANWRP requests more disk size than you *probably* need, but there could come a time that guess doesn't prove to be enough.

-The only other accessions known to fail SRANWRP are ones which break prefetch or fasterq-dump.
+The only other accessions known to fail SRANWRP are ones which break `prefetch` or `fasterq-dump` of sra-tools.
 Usually this means the fastqs themselves are invalid (ex: SAMEA1877221, SAMEA2609926, SAMEA2609935) or were not fully processed by NCBI (ex: ERR760606, although SAMEA3231653 has two other run accessions which do work fine).

 ## What if an SRA accession passes SRANWRP, but isn't good enough for the rest of the pipeline?
 We can't always tell that data isn't up to our standards until later down the pipeline. myco (including myco_sra) will filter out samples which: